Read New report from Protect Our Wildlife Vermont about hounding bears. It is the same in NH.

 A Fed Bear is a Dead Bear

 Don’t feed bears.
-This only habituates bears to human food so they will search it out and the next person may consider them a nuisance and that is not good news for the bear.
+This only habituates bears to human food so that they will search it out, and the next person may consider them a nuisance, which is not good news for the bear.
 Bird feeders need to be taken down by April 1st or even sooner.
-Human food is higher in calories than foraged food and this high calorie human food is being blamed for larger litter sizes.
-Two or three cubs is the normal but in recent years bears are being seen with more and in PA a mother sow was seen with 6 cubs.
+Human food is higher in calories than foraged food, and this high-calorie human food is being blamed for larger litter sizes.
+Two or three cubs is normal, but in recent years bears are being seen with more, and in PA, a mother sow was seen with 6 cubs.
 Bear baiting cannot be ruled out as a problem either.
-Truckloads of high calorie junk food is used to bait bears every year in NH.
+Truckloads of high-calorie junk food are used to bait bears every year in NH.
 NH Fish and Game is doing a good job of educating the public about not feeding bears.
-It’s too bad it doesn’t include a prohibition on bear baiting as well.
+It’s too bad it doesn’t include a prohibition on bear-baiting as well.

-NH Fish and Game states the number one reason of orphaned bear cubs is from backyard chicken keepers killing them for damage control.
+NH Fish and Game state the number one reason for orphaned bear cubs is from backyard chicken keepers killing them for damage control.
 A focus of the agency is to educate landowners about using electric fencing to protect their chickens.
 See this brochure.
 Protecting Poultry From Bears

 Hanover Bears (2017)

 Incidences of nuisance bears are usually our fault.
 Bears soon learn, by finding food at open dumpsters, accessible garbage, dirty grills, pet food left outside, and perhaps worse of all, bird feeders, that humans mean food.
-Such was the case in Hanover, NH when some bear yearlings broke a screen door to a home and entered while people were home.
+In Hanover, NH, some bear yearlings broke a screen door to a home and entered while people were home.
 This break-in was the last straw, according to NH Fish and Game, and plans were made to euthanize the mother sow and her three yearlings.

 Jackson Five Bears (2015)

-The Jackson Five, a mother black bear and her four cubs, were quite a sight to see for Jackson, NH residents.
+The Jackson Five, a mother black bear, and her four cubs were quite a sight to see for Jackson, NH residents.
 NH Fish and Game say she was a nuisance bear.
 Residents of Jackson say that is a lie.
 Perhaps the truth will come out but does it really matter now?
-This mother bear was killed by a bear hunter.
-More specifically she was killed by a hound hunter.
+A bear hunter killed this mother bear.
+More specifically, she was killed by a hound hunter.
 She was chased by dogs, cornered, and then shot.
 A cruel and cowardly form of hunting.
 It isn’t illegal to kill a mother with cubs in NH.
 She was still lactating.

 After getting many calls from people concerned about the motherless cub’s survival, NH Fish and Game did the right thing and captured the cubs.
 They have been taken to famous black bear expert Ben Kilham in Lyme to be rehabilitated and hopefully returned to the wild.

 Yesterday I watched a video of the Jackson five.
 All five came out of the woods near a woodpile.
-A resident took video of this amazing sight from an upstairs window.
-They sniffed at the ground for a while then the mother walked back into the woods, with cubs running after her.
+A resident took a video of this amazing sight from an upstairs window.
+They sniffed at the ground for a while, then the mother walked back into the woods, with cubs running after her.
 One cub seemed confused by the quick retreat, stumbling in a circle for a moment, but soon followed.
-This video clearly shows what this hunter took from those cubs, and from all of us.
+This video clearly shows what this hunter took from those cubs and all of us.